Fmstrat/plex-ssl/README.md

 Set up Plex
 --------------

-At the end of the setup-ubuntu.sh script, your will see an output like: replace 192.168.1.10 with your NGINX server's IP address replace 192.168.1.2x with your PMS server(s)' IP address(es)
+At the end of the setup-ubuntu.sh script, your will see an output like:<br/>
+replace 192.168.1.10 with your NGINX server's IP address<br/>
+replace 192.168.1.2x with your PMS server(s)' IP address(es)
 ```
 Remember to add port mappings in your router for: